Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Introduction

 \begin{acknowledgement} Part of the work was done during the period of the author visiting Xiamen University and Institute for Mathematical Sciences of National University of Singapore, he would like to thank Prof. Wenfei Liu and Deqi Zhang for their hospitalities and support.
-The author also thanks Hiromu Tanaka and Yi Gu for some useful communications and discussions.
-This work is supported by grant NSFC (No. 11401358 and No. 11531009). \end{acknowledgement}
+The author also thanks Hiromu Tanaka, Yi Gu, Zsolt Patakfalvi, Zhi Jiang and Yong Hu for some useful communications and discussions.
+He is very grateful to the anonymous referee, who kindly points out one serious mistake in the original version and many other inaccuracies and gives many valuable and explicit suggestions to improve the proof and the writing.
+This work is supported by grant NSFC (No. 11771260). \end{acknowledgement}